learn-co-curriculum/dsc-fitting-a-logistic-regression-model-lab/README.md

 ## Summary

 Well done!
-In this lab, you practiced using stats models to build a logistic regression model.
+In this lab, you practiced using statsmodels to build a logistic regression model.
 You then reviewed interpreting the results, building upon your previous stats knowledge, similar to linear regression.
 Continue on to take a look at building logistic regression models in Sci-kit learn!